HackYourFuture/Project/README.md

 - Product owner: Mattijn and Iris
 - Scrum master: Borislav
 - Technical support: Jim + any other mentor that you can find
+- CV/interview training: Tim and Walla.

+##Module goals:
+- Build a full-stack project, using all the different technologies you've acquired during the HackYourFuture program.
+- Show that you can work and function in a team
+- Get familiar working with Scrum
+- Get your CV and LinkedIn ready for when you are ready to go to interviews
+- Get an understanding of how (technical) interviews go in the Dutch job market